gotamer/authrc/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)
 [![GoDoc](https://godoc.org/git.hansaray.pw/go/authrc?status.svg)](https://godoc.org/git.hansaray.pw/go/authrc)

-# authrc - Welcome to the authentication runcom library and command
+# authrc - auth runcom
+### Welcome to the friendly authentication runcom library and command

-# authrc - The friendly authentication runcom command
+# authrc - runcom command

 `authrc` is a command line tool to read .authrc files.

 See 'bin' folder

-# .authrc - The friendly authentication runcom file
+# .authrc - runcom file

 The .autrc file contains login and initialization information used for auto login.
 It generally resides in the user’s config directory, but a location outside of the config directory can be set.